 Each LED may be set to Disabled, Protocol 1, or Protocol 2.
-If either Protocol is a Master/Client, you may set the LED to represent either all Slaves/Servers configured in the gateway or a particular Slave/Server device.
+If either protocol is a master/client, you may set the LED to represent either all slaves/servers configured in the gateway or a slave/server device.

-To select a particular Slave/Server device:
+To select a slave/server device:

-- 1) Select the protocol in the left dropdown menu. - 2) Click Save Parameters to generate the second dropdown menu. - 3) Select the individual Slave/Server in the right dropdown menu.
+- 1) Select the protocol in the left dropdown menu. - 2) Click Save Parameters to generate the second dropdown menu. - 3) Select the individual slave/server in the right dropdown menu.